telnetdoogie/UDMP-ipv6/README.md

 These script depends on [boostchicken's on_boot utility](https://github.com/boostchicken-dev/udm-utilities/blob/master/on-boot-script/README.md).
 That must be set up and running before you can use these scripts.

 You must first have an account set up with tunnelbroker and a tunnel to use.
-That will require that your UDMP can be pingable from tunnelbroker's IP especially if using something like ddclient or inadyn to update the IP dynamically.
+HE will require that your UDMP can be pingable from tunnelbroker's IP when you provide your IPv4 address.
+This will need to continue if you're using something like ddclient or inadyn to update your IP with tunnelbroker dynamically.

-This is my port forward rule for allowing HE to ping my UDMP from the internet (not needed if you're already allowing ping from the internet as a general rule)
+This is my port forward rule for allowing HE to ping my UDMP from the internet (not needed if you're already allowing ping from the internet as a general rule) - tunnelbroker's IP that the pings will come from is `66.220.2.74` at time of writing.

 ![image](https://user-images.githubusercontent.com/17893990/162670587-27812c6c-3259-4eaf-a1a4-19284b65957b.png)